-We had no “stuff” to worry about, to obsess over, and whinge for, we had a care free childhood and an easier life.
+We had no “stuff” to worry about, obsess over, and whinge about.
+We had a carefree childhood and an easier life.

-- Try to be more present by switching off the internet on your phone for the full day and try to leave your phone at home or in the car when you are out with the kids to enable you to be more focused on the present moment, to be honest, it feels quite liberating.
-You could also put your phone away in a drawer and try to only check it twice a day to avoid the temptation to get drawn into social media or checking emails.
+- Try to be more present by switching off the internet on your phone for the full day.
+Leave your phone at home or in the car when you are out with the kids so you can focus on the present moment, to be honest it feels quite liberating.
+You could also put your phone in a drawer and only check it twice a day to avoid the temptation to get drawn into social media or checking emails.

 - Getting out into the fresh air is vital for families as it helps us connect with each other and connect with nature.
-It calms the kids by getting rid of excess energy and creates memories.
+It calms the kids by getting rid of excess energy and helps to create memories.
 But best of all it doesn’t cost anything!

 - Like all parents I try to limit the time my kids spend on the TV and tablets, I have realised that the more time my kids spend on electronics the more manic their behaviour is, especially towards each other.
 We have a “no TV ” rule in our house until 5 pm, the kids know this and accept that it is not “TV time” so don’t constantly mither for it.
 They also know that if they play nicely together during the day I will bring TV time forward by a few hours.
 This saves a huge amount of fighting and sibling squabbles in our house and TV time is a cosy time of togetherness in our house, whilst the daytimes are spent playing and burning off energy.